 The good news is that nowadays there are a number of health supplements readily available that can optimize your gut health.

 1. Zenwise Health Digestive Supplement – Contains a combination of probiotics, prebiotics, and digestive enzymes that promote healthy digestion.
-Its natural ingredients like turmeric, ginger, apple pectin, and bladderwrack among others help relieve any digestive symptoms like bloating and gut discomfort.
+Its natural ingredients like turmeric (which has loads of benefits – some even believe turmeric is good for your hair), ginger, apple pectin, and bladderwrack among others help relieve any digestive symptoms like bloating and gut discomfort.

 2. Nutrition Essentials Probiotic Supplement – This certified organic probiotic powder claims to contain 900 billion colony-forming units of probiotics.
 It fights off any bad bacteria and aids gut function on the whole.
 Moreover, it is gluten and dairy-free, so people with sensitive guts can benefit from it.
 On top of it, it comes with a money-back guarantee where you can return it no questions asked.